DarknessSwitch/geometric_recognition/README.md

 2. To install dependecies run "pip install -r requirements.txt".
 3. To launch the app run "python src\main.py".

 Sounds are muted by default.
-To unmute, go to option tab.
+To unmute, go to the options tab.